GB127/SJ-rando/README.md

         -> X acceleration is randomized: Note that there are two pieces : the friction that always reduce the speed of the astronaut and the acceleration.
             - the friction is randomized.
 It can be any value from 0 to 243.
                 - Vanilla : 2
             - The acceleration is randomized.
-It is always at least 12 over the friction, with a maximum of 255.
+It is always at least 12 over the friction to make sure it's playable, with a maximum of 255.
-        -> Y acceleration is randomized : currently only the jetpack power is randomized.
+        -> Jetpack's power is randomized (Y acceleration for going up is randomized)
-            - Jetpack's power is randomized.
-It can be in the following range: [32,..., 255].
+            - It can be in the following range: [32,..., 255].
                 - Vanilla : 32

     -> Palette randomizer: colors